 Yay Images – Smaller agency, just started working with this one.

 Dreamstime – Old school agency that’s been around for a long time.
 Sold my first photo here.

-SmartPhone photo focused stock websites
+SmartPhone photo focused stock places to sell photos online

 These stock agencies are more focused on the mobile phone photography community.
 I don’t have a lot of experience with these but wanted to drop these Android app links for those interested.
 I believe these are the three biggest.
-Like I said before, you don't need an expensive camera to start selling stock photos.
+As I said before, you don't need an expensive camera to start selling stock photos.

 [Note] EyeEm has filed for bankruptcy.
 Their website is still up, but I'm not sure about the future of the company.
 I would avoid this one for now.